ppy/osu-wiki/news/2023/2023-01-06-osumonthly-6.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/7Sr_KGgkvf8" frameborder="0" allowfullscreen></iframe>

-After several matches and an overwhelming victory in the final, ::VROUM CV VITE::{ user=7630971 } and [CharleLee](https://osu.ppy.sh/users/10434787) came out on top.
+After several matches and an overwhelming victory in the final, ::VROUM CV VITE::{ user=7630971 } and ::CharleLee::{ user=10434787 } came out on top.
 In addition, during this event, ::Ekoro::{ user=284905 } even had the opportunity to show and share some of his wonderful gameplay.

 If you are interested in the event VOD, feel free to have a look on the [osu!frlive Twitch channel](https://www.twitch.tv/osufrlive).